 Windmill software collects data from instruments and devices connected to your PC.
-We have a range of drivers for many types of equipment, and now offer our newsletter subscribers a free trial of software to log data from instruments connected over RS232, RS485, Modbus and TCP/IP.
+We have a range of drivers for many types of equipment, and now offer our newsletter subscribers free software to log data from instruments connected over RS232, RS485, Modbus and TCP/IP.
 This means that you can connect these instruments to Excel.

 The easiest way to get data into Excel is to open a logged data file after collection has finished.
 Windmill Logger can periodically close one data file and start another without pausing data collection, so no need to interrupt your tests or experiments to see the data.